yimsoijoi/drop/README.md

 #drop

-drop allow you to send your text between your device
+drop allow you to send your text between your device via API